How microservices can achieve a balance between business and tech in Finance and Insurance

 • Communication Complexity

 Breaking a system into smaller parts requires these components to communicate effectively with each other.
-Achieving smooth intercommunication can be a complex task, demanding careful planning and organization.
+Achieving smooth intercommunication can be a complex task, demanding careful planning and organisation.
 In order to manage you need to decouple teams to the largest extend possible and use versioned API’s and data contracts for data exchange.

 • Potential for Code Duplication